A movie review by: Lee Sonogan

-A musical themed Disney animated movie.
-IMDB describes the movie in Ancient Polynesia, when a terrible curse incurred by the Demigod Maui reaches an impetuous Chieftain’s daughter’s island, she answers the Ocean’s call to seek out the Demigod to set things right.
+A musical-themed Disney animated movie.
+IMDB describes the movie in Ancient Polynesia when a terrible curse incurred by the Demigod Maui reaches an impetuous Chieftain’s daughter’s island, she answers the Ocean’s call to seek out the Demigod to set things right.
 Dwayne Johnson stars along with the actress Auli’i Cravalho who is 17.
-The movie had a budget of 150$ million and managed to make over 565$ million in the box office.
+The movie had a budget of 150$ million and managed to make over 565$ million at the box office.

 Starting December 2014, Disney hosted a global casting call for the role of Moana.
 Thousands of girls auditioned for the role through the Internet and actual casting calls in different locations.
 Nearly a year later in October 2015, Disney officially announced that the newcomer who will voice Moana is Hawaiian-native, Auli’i Cravalho.

 Dwayne Johnson is a firm believer that voice-acting is the most difficult career in acting, and is personally annoyed by celebrities being cast in animated films despite their bad delivery in voicing their characters.
 When Johnson was cast for the film, he repeatedly asked the other voice-actors present if he was indeed giving a good performance.

 Overall the music was not my preference.
 The only things I like about the singing was the rock and the crab scene singing.
 All the other music is similar to what I assume what Frozen would be like and heard.
 But then there is also adventure background music to all the action scenes.